enzo-project/enzo-e/doc/source/design/design-inference.rst

 Phases
 ======

-Phases of the algorithm include the following:
+Phases of the algorithm are enumerated below:

-   1. **evaluate**: Blocks apply local criteria to determine where to create inference arrays
+   1. **Evaluate**: blocks apply local criteria to determine where to create inference arrays
-   2. **allocate**: The "level array" chare array of inference arrays is created
+   2. **Allocate**: the "level array" chare array of inference arrays is created
-   3. **populate**: Inference arrays request and receive field data from intersecting leaf blocks
+   3. **Populate**: inference arrays request and receive field data from intersecting leaf blocks
-   4. **apply inference**: Inference arrays apply the external DL inference method
+   4. **Apply inference**: inference arrays apply the external DL inference method
-   5. **update blocks**: Inference arrays send results back to intersecting leaf blocks
+   5. **Update blocks**: inference arrays send results back to intersecting leaf blocks

-These phases are described in more detail below:
+These phases are described in detail below:

 Phase 1.
 Evaluate
 =================

 Below is a UML sequence diagram illustrating the evaluation phase in ``EnzoMethodInference``.
-The left blue columns represent inference arrays, the red right columns represent blocks in different refinement levels, and the center yellow column represents the root-node Simulation object, used for synchronization and counting.
+The left blue columns represent inference arrays, the red right columns represent all blocks in successive refinement levels ("B0" are all root-level blocks, "B1" all level-1 blocks, etc.), and the center yellow column represents the root-node Simulation object, used for synchronization and counting.

 .. image:: level-array-1.png